mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

  	- Followed up on release thread with questions and next steps
   	- Followed up on next steps with projects from 0.1.3 that aren't part of the release
   	- Reviewed Postgres compatibility project
+  	- Followed up on email discussions which haven't been started yet
 - **Comms**
 	- Triaged email & GitHub
  	- Responded to email and GitHub issues as needed